 Studio photographers will appreciate that the Leica SL (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
+Both the SL and the A6300 have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica SL Manual (free pdf) or the online Sony A6300 Manual.